feature-hub/feature-hub/docs/guides/server-side-rendering.md

 ### As a Feature Service

-If a Feature Service consumer changes shared state of a Feature Service during a render pass on the server, the Feature Service should trigger a rerender to give its consumers a chance to update themselves based on the state change:
+If a Feature Service consumer changes shared state of a Feature Service during a render pass on the server, the Feature Service should schedule a rerender to give its consumers a chance to update themselves based on the state change:

 ```js
 const myFeatureServiceDefinition = {